hirdeshkumar2407/nodejs-calculator-docker-kubernetes-datadog-admission-control/README.md

 ## Kubernetes Deployment
-To deploy the application on Kubernetes using Minikube:
+To deploy the application on Kubernetes:

-1. Start Minikube (Optional if you are running Kubernetes on Minikube)
+1. Start Minikube (Optional if you are running Kubernetes on Minikube otherwise you start with step 2 with your preconfigured Kubernetes environment)

 `minikube start`